jg-2122/VBA-automation/README.md

 can be replaced with FileDialog and InputBox options that provide a safe interface for a user to interact with instead of fudging with the code

+Could also be built in Python (easier syntax and expanded functionality), Alterx (low-code), etc

 The code requires more testing and definitely could use improvements - I was just playing around with VBA for fun and thought this would be a good use case for writing a VBA macro